Optimal Weighted-Delay Scheduling in $2\times 2$ Input-Queued Switches

-Motivated by relatively few delay-optimal scheduling results, in comparison to results on throughput optimality, we investigate an input-queued switch scheduling problem in which the objective is to minimize a linear function of the queue-length vector.
-Theoretical properties of variants of the well-known MaxWeight scheduling algorithm are established within this context, which includes showing that these algorithms exhibit optimal heavy-traffic queue-length scaling.
-For the case of $2 \times 2$ input-queued switches, we derive an optimal scheduling policy and establish its theoretical properties, demonstrating fundamental differences with the variants of MaxWeight scheduling.
-Our theoretical results are expected to be of interest more broadly than input-queued switches.
-Computational experiments demonstrate and quantify the benefits of our optimal scheduling policy.
+\ABSTRACT{ Motivated by few delay-optimal scheduling results, in comparison to results on throughput optimality, we investigate a canonical input-queued switch scheduling problem in which the objective is to minimize the discounted delay cost over an infinite time horizon.
+We derive an optimal scheduling policy and establish corresponding theoretical properties, which are expected to be of interest more broadly than input-queued switches.
+Computational experiments demonstrate and quantify the benefits of our optimal scheduling policy over alternative policies such as variants of MaxWeight scheduling, well-known to be throughput optimal and more recently shown to be delay optimal in the heavy-traffic regime limit. }